Assisted Living Facilities NAICS 623312

 Recent Developments

-• Assisted living industry employment increased slightly during the first three months of 2025, according to the US Bureau of Labor Statistics.
+- Assisted living industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics.
 Nursing and residential care industry revenue increased 8.7% year over year and 4.5% quarter over quarter during the fourth quarter of 2024, according to the US Census Bureau.
 Assisted living facilities sales are forecast to increase at a 4.73% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue